i-am-bee/bee-agent-framework-starter/README.md

 1. Clone this repository or [use it as a template](https://github.com/new?template_name=bee-agent-framework-starter&template_owner=i-am-bee).
 2. Install dependencies `npm ci`.
 3. Configure your project by filling in missing values in the `.env` file (default LLM provider is locally hosted `Ollama`).
-4. Run the agent `npm run src/agent.ts`
+4. Run the agent `npm run start src/agent.ts`

-To run an agent with a custom prompt, simply do this `npm run src/agent.ts <<< 'Hello Bee!'`
+To run an agent with a custom prompt, simply do this `npm run start src/agent.ts <<< 'Hello Bee!'`

 🧪 More examples can be found [here](https://github.com/i-am-bee/bee-agent-framework/blob/main/examples).